Are your eye symptoms from COVID-19 or just allergies?

 More than two dozen people associated with the nursing home lost their lives from the outbreak.

-The American Academy of Ophthalmology mentioned the CNN report in a March 2020 alert to its members, but a definitive tie between this eye redness and COVID-19 hasn’t been proven.
+The American Academy of Ophthalmology mentioned the CNN report as an alert to its members, but a definitive tie between this eye redness and COVID-19 hasn’t been proven.

-In other words, if your eyes are red and you don’t have other coronavirus symptoms, they’re more than likely caused by an eye infection or allergies.
+In other words, if your eyes are red and you don’t have other coronavirus symptoms, they’re more than likely caused by eyelid inflammation (blepharitis), an eye infection or allergies.

-Even if you do have COVID-19 symptoms, it’s still possible to be infected by a second virus that causes red eyes at the same time.
+Even if you do have COVID-19 symptoms, it’s still possible to be infected by a second virus (such as RSV or the flu) that causes red eyes at the same time.

 READ MORE: How red eyes relate to COVID-19